COVID-19 pandemic in British Columbia

-British Columbians have taken numerous emergency measures in an effort to reduce the spread of the virus, such as social distancing and self-isolation.
+British Columbians took numerous emergency measures in an effort to reduce the spread of the virus, such as social distancing and self-isolation.
 On March 23, 2020, British Columbian Premier John Horgan announced the details of the province-wide emergency relief plan, which includes income support, tax relief and direct funding in order to mitigate economic effects of the pandemic.
+The public health emergency was ultimately ended on July 26, 2024, with all remaining public health orders rescinded.

 Management

 A public health emergency was declared in the province on March 17.
 On June 29, 2021, BC Public Safety Minister Mike Farnworth signed Ministerial Order M275 to come into effect at the end of the day on June 30, 2021, ending the province-wide state of emergency since March 18, 2020.
 Several municipalities in the Metro Vancouver Regional District have declared local states of emergency, including Vancouver, New Westminster, Delta, Surrey, and Richmond.

 On March 19, the BC Housing Management Commission placed a moratorium on evictions from government subsidized housing.

 British Columbia provided an online self assessment tool for those who are concerned they may be infected.
-First responders such as police and firefighters have begun to ask screening questions about COVID-19 symptoms prior to attendance, and may wear additional personal protective equipment upon attendance to residences.
+First responders such as police and firefighters began asking screening questions about COVID-19 symptoms prior to attendance, and may have worn additional personal protective equipment upon attendance to residences.